-On the sixth unexcused absence/tardy, the DPP will be notified and a truancy petition will be filed with Family Court and the CDW if the student is older than 13 years of age.
-A truancy petition will be filed with the District Court for students who are 18 years or older.
-Each additional unexcused absence/tardy will be reported to the DPP.
+Designated school personnel should notify the DPP if a student receives a sixth (or more) unexcused absence/tardy.
+The DPP will be notified may file and a truancy petition will be filed with Family Court and the Court Designated Worker if the student is between the ages of thirteen (13) and seventeen (17) older than 13 years of age.
+A truancy petition may be filed with the District Court for students who are 18 years or older.
+Each additional unexcused absence/tardy should be reported to the DPP.

-After 6 unexcused events (absences and/or tardies) students may be prohibited from participating in school-sponsored dances, events, and non-academic field trips as outlined in the school's SBDM policy.
+After six (6) 6 unexcused events (absences and/or tardies) students may be prohibited from participating in schoolsponsored dances, events, and non-academic field trips as outlined in the school's SBDM policy.
 License revocation procedures will be followed as outlined in the No Pass/No Drive Law (KRS 159.051).
 Students may also lose other privileges as designated by the principal.